The Mt Revd Jerome Lloyd OSJV DD FRSA

 In 2013, Metropolitan Jerome found a way to utilise his experience in the hospitality industry and founded the “Cherubs Kitchen“ apostolate inspired by the homeless drop-in he partnered with Majors Mark & Tracy Bearcroft at Brighton Congress Hall.
 Noticing that some of the guests had experience in catering he determined to find a way for such to be enabled to return to work.
 “Cherubs Kitchen” now operates commercial franchise operations across the city providing work experience and work rehabilitation opportunities and NVQ apprenticeships in professional catering.
 The profits from the franchises go to support various homeless support projects across the city.

 Met.
 Jerome has a keen interest in the plight of persecuted Christians and has been eager to express solidarity with those suffering in the Middle East for some years.
 Appreciating the history of our church with the Patriarchate of Antioch & All the East, Met.
 Jerome has continually tried to highlight the plight of Syrian Christians (where the Antiochian Patriarchate has its headquarters in Damascus) to churches in the West.
 In 2009, before the crisis in Syria escalated, Met.
 Jerome brought a Syrian refugee working as a Brighton taxi driver to a Churches Together in Central Brighton meeting to relay first-hand testimony about the plight of Christians in Syria from the rebel forces.
+In 2015 he was invited by Lord Laird of Artigarvan to be a keynote speaker in the House of Lords at a debate about the Syrian Refugee crisis and in recent years has been networking to provide Syrian Refugees in Brighton (declared a “City of Sanctuary”) a welcome, offering support and assistance in our city from various projects including “The Hub” and “Cherubs Kitchen” apostolates which he founded.
 For the past three years he has combined vacations and pilgrimages to visit the Middle East to appreciate the cultural tensions and encourage Christians living there.
-In March this year he visited Turkey where religious tensions are rising due to the crisis in Syria and Christians are emigrating and addressed local Christians and pilgrims in the House of Mary at Ephesus.
-In 2015 he was invited by Lord Laird of Artigarvan to be a keynote speaker in the House of Lords at a debate about the Syrian Refugee crisis and in recent years has been networking to provide Syrian Refugees in Brighton (declared a “City of Sanctuary”) a welcome, offering support and assistance in our city from various projects including “The Hub” and “Cherubs Kitchen” apostolates which he founded.
 In 2016 Metropolitan Jerome was nominated a Fellow of the Royal Society of Arts in recognition of his charitable work.
+In March 2017 he visited Turkey where religious tensions are rising due to the crisis in Syria and Christians are emigrating and addressed local Christians and pilgrims in the House of Mary at Ephesus.
+On Good Friday 2017 he hosted Canon Andrew White for Churches Together in Central Brighton and interviewed him about the situation in the Middle East (video below).

 Metropolitan Jerome’s personal interests include languages, traveling, reading (favourite author Ellis Peters) classical music, theatre and performance, art and culture, anthropology, history and writing.
 He has been Musical Director of the annual Rottingdean Drama Society pantomime since 2010 and of the Brighton Revue Company since 2013 (following John Gould).
 The Archbishop willingly admits to liking Sci-fi though he is not a “Trekky”!
 His Grace is also appreciated by his ministerial colleagues, friends and family alike as a keen chef whose famous “Spaghetti Carbonara” is a signature dish learnt from a formation sponsor family in Rome, the recipe of which is a highly guarded secret!